Indonesia–Malaysia confrontation: Easing of tensions

 On 28 May 1966, at a conference in Bangkok, the Malaysian and Indonesian governments declared the conflict was over.
 However, it was unclear if Suharto was in full control of Indonesia (rather than Sukarno), and vigilance in Borneo could not be relaxed.
 With Suharto's co-operation a peace treaty was signed on 11 August and ratified two days later.

 During Suharto's rise to power Claret operations continued and, in March 1966, a Gurkha battalion was involved in some of the fiercest fighting of the campaign during two raids into Kalimantan.
 Minor action by Indonesian forces continued in the border area, including an attempt at counter-battery fire against a 105 mm gun position in Central Brigade (reports from locals said the British return fire had turned over the Indonesian gun, thought to be 76 mm).

 At the beginning of 1966, with Indonesia's political hiatus beginning to stabilise (it had stopped a major RPKAD operation to capture a British prisoner), the RPKAD linked up with PGRS to establish guerrilla forces in Sabah and Sarawak.
 The Sabah effort never crossed the border; however, two groups entered Sarawak in February and May and obtained support from local sympathisers.
 The first group, despite losses in several contacts, lasted until June and exfiltrated on hearing about the end of Konfrontasi.
 Survivors of the second, after contact with Australian troops, also made it back to Indonesia.
 However, the final Indonesian incursion was in May and June.
 Signs of a substantial force were found crossing into Central Brigade.
-This was some 80 strong, mostly volunteers, led by Lt Sombi (or Sumbi) and a team from 600 Raider Company.
+This was some 80 strong, mostly volunteers, led by Lieutenant Sombi (or Sumbi) and a team from 600 Raider Company.
 They moved fast towards Brunei with 1/7 Gurkhas pursuing and ambushing them; almost all were accounted for.
 In response to this, a final Claret operation was launched, which was an artillery ambush by 38 Light Battery.